ublue-os/website/docs/CONTRIBUTING.md

 Keep in mind checks, other than building the akmods, do fail in pull requests.

+## Pinning a package version

+In some cases there might be a regression in upstream Fedora that needs a fix.
+Packages can be "pinned" to a certain version can be added to the main Containerfiles similar to this snippet.

+    # Revert to older version of ostree to fix Flatpak installations
+    RUN rpm-ostree override replace https://bodhi.fedoraproject.org/updates/FEDORA-2023-cab8a89753

+And then subsequently removed after Fedora has fixed the issue.

 ## Join The Project Team

 If you're interested in _maintaining_ something then let us know!